hecklerm/edge-service-brixton-sr1-regression/README.md

 ## To eliminate stack trace

-* Change Brixton.SR1 in pom to Brixton.RELEASE & rebuild
+* Change Brixton.SR1 in pom spring-cloud-dependencies to Brixton.RELEASE & rebuild